AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module21/ex1.md

 ![Launch SSF](./images/launchhome1.png)

-You'll then see an overview of all avaiable Server Side Launch properties.
+You'll then see an overview of all available Server Side Launch properties.
 Click the **New Property** button.

 ![Launch SSF](./images/launchhome2.png)